vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails.md

 - *Maker's Mark 46* (6/10): I like it.
 Good enough neat.
 - *Woodford Reserve (Regular)* (4/10): Pretty good, but I prefer Maker's 46 over this.
 Not so great anymore after having better whiskeys.
-- *Suntory Toki* (6/10): I really like it.
-Ideal for sipping, highballs, and sours.
+- *Suntory Toki* (6/10): I really like it when mixed.
+Ideal for highballs and sours.
 Not great neat.
 - *Four Roses Small Batch* (8/10): The best so far.
 Excellent.
 Very smooth and flavorful.
 Very enjoyable neat.
+Spending more on bourbon (at least $40 for a 750ml bottle) seems to be worth it.

 ### Rum

 - *Diplomatico Reserva Exclusiva*: I like it.
 A few feel it is too harsh, doesn't go down smooth, at least neat.
+But I'm a fan.
+- *Appleton Estate 8*.
+TBD.

 ### Soju